primer/view_components/docs/contributors/adding-components.md

 - The component is added to the list of components in `test/component/component_test.rb`, in that you need to add examples for all the required arguments of the component
 - The pcss file is added to the list in `app/components/primer/primer.pcss`
-- The js file is added to the list in `app/components/primer/primer.ts` if the `js` flag is passed and since then you can add any npm package dependency by just importing it in `app/components/<status>/<component_name>.ts`
+- The js file is added to the list in `app/components/primer/primer.ts` if the `js` flag is passed

 ### Playwright testing